 Yin & yang of buildings

-Although the weather is changing constantly, it seems that there is not that much architectural diversity in Reykjavik.
+Although the weather is constantly changing, it seems that there is not that much architectural diversity in Reykjavik.
 There is a lot of sameness and little variety when it comes to buildings.
-For that reason, I would rank the yin and yang aspect of buildings at only 4/10.
+For that reason, I would rank the yin and yang aspects of buildings at only 4/10.

 The Icelandic motto “þetta reddast” can be translated as “it will all work out fine”.